-

 Description: Rectangular with superimposed arch; embattled, cavetto moulded edging, with the top edge of the rectangle interrupted; shield, garter, crown, supporters and motto of the English Royal house of Stuart; rose and thistle plants above lion and unicorn supporters respectively; initials split by crown; date below garter.

-Notes: A version dated 1619 is proportioned slightly differently.
+Notes: A version dated 1619 is proportioned slightly differently and has smaller rose and thistle plant stamps.

 Copies of this fireback are known.